brycehuston/project_react_native_jobs/README.md

 The existence of React Native makes React one of the most valuable skills to have.
 Learn how to transform 75% of your knowledge from making websites into building mobile applications today!

-Alongside building this application, you'll also learn how to:
+From building this application,I also learned how to:

 * develop visually appealing UI/UX designs
 * fetch data from an external API and integrate it